lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 ## Tests

-I plotted the time used for `json_decode` and it gives you a nice quadratic function.
-The outliers happening after `2^16` keys are happening because a different hash mask is when the array grows beyond 2^16 elements and our collisions are precomputed for a 16Bit hash mask.
+I plotted the time used for `json_decode` and it results in a scary quadratic function.
+The outliers happening after `2^16` keys are happening because a different hash mask is when the array grows beyond `2^16` elements and our collisions are precomputed to cause collisions for a 16 Bit hash mask.

 ![CPU usage during the tests](/media/json_decode_time.png)